Taganrog-Central air base

 Taganrog-Central is a military airfield in the city of Taganrog, Rostov Oblast, Russia.
 It has one concrete runway.

 Military transport aviation (5th Aviation Group of the 6955th Avb) is deployed on aircraft Ilyushin Il-76 and the 325th Aircraft Repair Plant.

 The airport has its own aviation museum.

 The base is home to the 708th Military Transport Aviation Regiment of the 18th Guards Military Transport Aviation Division and Open Joint Stock Company State Airline (224 Flight Detachment).

-As part of the 2022 Russian invasion of Ukraine, Russian aircraft initially deployed to Belarus, redeployed to here during August 2022.
+As part of the 2022 Russian invasion of Ukraine, Russian aircraft that were initially deployed to Belarus, were redeployed to here during August 2022.

 History

-The history of the airfield begins in 1938 with the Taganrog military school of pilots.
+The history of the airfield dates back to 1938 with the Taganrog military school of pilots.
 Since 1948, the Higher Officer Flight Tactical Courses began work, based on the Taganrog-Central airfield, training assault air regiment (aircraft Ilyushin Il-10, MiG-15bis).

 In 1960, the Second Central Flight Tactical Officer Enhancement Courses (II TsLTKUOS) were disbanded, and the 963rd Aviation Regiment of the EYVAUL was redeployed to the Taganrog-Tsentralny airfield of the Krasnodar Territory.
 The regiment was stationed here until its disbandment in November 1994.

 In April–May 1992, from Ganja, Azerbaijan the base was transferred to Taganrog 708th Military Transport Aviation Regiment.
 In 1995, the 192nd Guards Kerch Red Banner Military Transport Aviation Regiment, which was stationed in the Trans-Baikal region, was liquidated.
 Ukurey, the garrison Ared (Ukyurey - 2); the honorary titles of the disbanded regiment crossed the 708th VTAP.
 At present, the 708th transport regiment has been reorganized into the 5th aviation group of the 6955th Guards Minsk Aviation Base of the 1st category, without changing the place of deployment.

 325th Aviation Repair Plant (military unit 23213) dates back to the 14th mobile repair shop established in 1941.
 The plant has been located in Taganrog since 1948 and up to the present, the main task is to repair transport aircraft of the type Antonov An-12, Antonov An-72 and units for Ilyushin Il-76, Tupolev Tu-142, Sukhoi Su-25, Sukhoi Su-27, helicopters Mil Mi-8 and Mil Mi-24.
 At the beginning of the 90s of the last century, a base for the liquidation of front-line aviation equipment was formed at the plant — about 300 fighters and fighter-bombers were cut into metal.

 On the basis of the decision of the Military Council of the 61st Supreme Command of the Supreme Command (Military Aviation Administration) (Minutes No. 8 of August 31, 2002), by the order of the Commander of the 61st Supreme Soviet of the Supreme Command (VTA) of September 9, 2002 No. 236 to the Il-76MD reg.
 No. RA-76740 of the 708th Guards Kerch Red Banner Military Transport Aviation Regiment was given the honorary title Taganrog.

+On 7 September 2026, Ukrainian drones struck the Taganrog-Central air base, striking a Mi-35 and a Mi-8.